American Airlines vows to share Boeing proceeds with workers

-FORT WORTH, Texas (AP) — American Airlines said Thursday it is negotiating with Boeing Co. over compensation for the airline’s grounded planes and will share some of the proceeds with its employees.
+FORT WORTH, Texas (AP) — American Airlines said Thursday it is negotiating with Boeing Co. over compensation for the airline’s grounded planes and expects to share some of the proceeds with employees.

 American had 24 Boeing 737 Max jets when the planes were grounded worldwide in March after two deadly crashes.
 Like other airlines, American has canceled thousands of flights as a result.
 It estimated that the grounding will cut its full-year 2019 pretax income by $540 million.